robpomeroy/A-Home-for-Mo/content/pledges.md

   offered to put on a show, with all profits being donated to this cause.
 The show is in the process of being arranged; details to follow.
 Oh, David asked me to point out his dazzling good looks.
+* **QS &amp; plans**: Bob, a Quantity Surveyor has offered his services for any adaptations, including drawing up plans, at no cost to us.
 * **Estate agency**: Gareth Friend, of local estate agents [Carmen Friend](https://www.carmanfriend.com/) has very kindly offered his services free of charge.